iStock.com/Austin Melonie Carroll

-We often fantasize about fluffy buttermilk pancakes dripping with maple syrup or the sensual pop of poached egg yolk oozing down an English muffin, but there’s no denying that booze is the main attraction.
-Alcoholic beverages can run up quite the tab if you order by the glass, so if you want to make the most out of your Sunday fun day, you may as well go bottomless.
+We often fantasize about fluffy buttermilk pancakes dripping with maple syrup or a gorgeous, rich yellow poached egg yolk oozing down an English muffin, but there’s no denying that booze is often the main attraction at brunch.
+Alcohol can run up quite a tab if you order by the glass, so if you want to make the most out of your Sunday fun day, you may as well go bottomless.

-So, all-you-can-drink brunch isn’t allowable in Alabama, but there are ways to work around that.
-Every Sunday, this Mobile pub puts on a jazz brunch from 11 a.m. until 3 a.m.
-Mimosas and poinsettias (Champagne with Cointreau and cranberry juice) are just $8.50 with 1 cent refills as long as you purchase an adult entrée.
-I mean, how can anyone say no to Captain Crunch French toast, breakfast pizza, crabcakes Benedict or a suggestively gluttonous half-pound “Cardiologist Burger”?
+While bottomless brunch isn’t technically legal in Alabama, there are still ridiculously cheap deals to be had.
+Every Sunday, Ashland Pub has jazz brunch.
+Mimosas and poinsettias (Champagne, triple sec and cranberry juice) are just $11 with 1-cent refills as long as you purchase an entree, like Captain Crunch French toast, breakfast pizza, Creole crab cakes Benedict or the half-pound “Cardiologist” burger.

-There’s no shortage of bottomless drink options in California, but Overland’s might be the cheapest.
-Get all-you-can-drink Champagne for just $7.99 on Saturday and Sunday from 8 a.m. to 3:30 p.m.
-You have to purchase your meal separately, but the prices aren’t steep.
-Choose anything from the scroll of breakfast options, including two eggs any style with Maryland crabcakes, a chicken sausage and veggie scramble omelet, eggs Benedict with short rib, French toast, and more.
+A bottomless brunch is perhaps one of the best things to do in California, and Overland’s might be the cheapest.
+Get all-you-can-drink Champagne for just $8.99 on Saturday and Sunday from 8 a.m. to 3:30 p.m.
+There’s a two-hour limit and you have to purchase your meal separately, but the prices aren’t steep — most options are under $20.
+Choose anything from the scroll of breakfast options, including two eggs any style with Maryland crabcakes, a chicken sausage and veggie scramble omelet, eggs Benedict with short rib, French toast and more.

-Restaurant co-owner Susan Olsen’s late great-uncle Rupert once said, “Brunch without mimosa is just a sad, late breakfast,” and we don’t disagree.
-Customers can go bottomless for only $9.50 on Saturday, Sunday, and Monday from 7 a.m. to 2:30 p.m.
-And if you can’t make it in on those days, you can still score a bottle of Champagne and carafe of orange juice for $14 Tuesday through Friday.
-Oh, and don’t miss out on the smoked Gouda grits, which have been described as “simply heavenly, like little cheesy clouds with salty snowflakes and comfy fireplace warmth.”
+Restaurant co-owner Susan Olsen’s late great-uncle Rupert once said, “Brunch without mimosa is just a sad, late breakfast."
+Customers can go bottomless for only $9.50 on Saturday, Sunday and Monday from 7 a.m. to 2:30 p.m.
+Don’t miss out on the smoked Gouda grits, which come topped with two eggs, bacon and green onion, resulting in smoky, cheesy bliss.

 Home Grown Café/Yelp